jjovcheva/dark-energy-with-bao/README.md

 mess, I had moved from using `nbodykit` (which no longer runs on my laptop) to `Triumvirate` for power-/bispectrum estimation, and after another year of cosmology I was much better equipped to appreciate and execute it -- so I decided to redo it.
+The final constraint from the original project can be found in `plots`.

 ## Current Issues
 -----------------------------------------------------------------------